kforner/karl.github.io/posts/package-depends-dirty-hack-solution.md

 First of all, it uses `parent.env<-`, and according to the documentation:
 >The replacement function parent.env<- is extremely dangerous as it can be used to destructively change environments in ways >that violate assumptions made by the internal C code.
 It may be removed in the near future.

-It is a pity because it can proved extremely useful.
+It is a pity because it can be extremely useful.

 ### why a hack ?